Table of Contents

 Check that both the name and SSN on your Forms 1040EZ, W-2, and 1099 agree with your social security card.
 If they do not, your exemption(s) and any earned income credit may be disallowed, your refund may be delayed, and you may not receive credit for your social security earnings.
 If your Form W-2 shows an incorrect name or SSN, notify your employer or the form-issuing agent as soon as possible to make sure your earnings are credited to your social security record.
 If the name or SSN on your social security card is incorrect, call the SSA.

 This fund helps pay for Presidential election campaigns.
 The fund reduces candidates' dependence on large contributions from individuals and groups and places candidates on an equal financial footing in the general election.
+The fund also helps pay for pediatric medical research.
 If you want $3 to go to this fund, check the box.
 If you are filing a joint return, your spouse also can have $3 go to the fund.
-If you check a box, your tax or refund will not change.
+If you check a box, your tax or refund won't change.

 You can round off cents to whole dollars on your return.
 If you do round to whole dollars, you must round all amounts.
 To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
 For example, $1.39 becomes $1 and $2.50 becomes $3.